babarrett/g80-9009/README.md

 * The lower PCB is dropped into the case, held in place left/right and top/bottom by plastic molding.
 There are no bolts, screws, or rivits.
 * Flip-out feet on bottom, at back.
 Single position.
 TODO: how high?
-* There is an "Expansion module(?)" area accessable from the bottom of the keyboard.
+* There is an "Expansion module" area accessable from the bottom of the keyboard.
     * It is under the rectangular plate on the bottom (4 screws)
     * The space is 4.75" across, 3.25" front to back, 0.75" deep.
     * There are 4 plastic standoffs, as though to support a small PCB within the module area.
-    * Within it is a 25 x 2 pin ribbon cable, not connected.
+    * Within it is a 25 x 2 pin ribbon cable, normal 0.1" centers, one end connected to the keyboard PCB.
-    * It is actually a grey ribbon cable, 2.5" wide, 50 conductors, 25 per row.
-Normal 0.1" centers.
-    * There's removable back pannel plate is 2.5" wide and 0.75" high, perhaps intended for some expansion module access.
+    * There's removable back pannel plate is 2.5" wide and 0.75" high, intended for the expansion module access.
 (Covering a hole that is a bit smaller.)
+    * I've seen one reference to a "Reuters ISA four monitor graphics card."
+I presume it goes into this area.
+I've never seen one though.
+If that's what goes here then the keyboard becomes a complete KVM switch system with the screen buttons controlling these.
     * This would make a nice space for a custom controller board, if we needed one.
-    * I've never seen any reference to any modules for this area.
-Seems odd that they'd spend the time to create it, and never populate it though.
+* Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the desk (base), so they are at an angle to the back.
+* The Reset button acts like a temporary power Off/On cycle.
 * Back of keyboard, left to right has the following: [Photos from imgur](http://i.imgur.com/lwkKiGb.jpg)
-* Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the base, so they are at an angle to the back.
-* The Reset button acts like a temporary power Off/On cycle.
 ```
         [Grill]    [Knob]   [Knob]      [button]
         Buzzer     Volume   Contrast    Reset